josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

     Angular sets the `appUnless` property whenever the value of the condition changes.

-    *   If the condition is falsy and Angular hasn't created the view previously, the setter causes the view container to create the embedded view from the template
+    *   If the condition is falsy and Angular has not created the view previously, the setter causes the view container to create the embedded view from the template
     *   If the condition is truthy and the view is currently displayed, the setter clears the container, which disposes of the view

 The complete directive is as follows: